UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 >> {: .bash}
 > {: .solution}
 {: .challenge}

+># Using Delimiters with 'cut'
+>Sometimes we need to workaround datasets that haven't been cleaned for us.
+Normally, using the 'cut --f' flag is all one would need to extract columns, but thats assuming the data has already been cleamed up.
+In our csv files, the data has been separated by commas, so we must use a second flag, '--d' and use " " to indicate a delimiter and the type that is being used to extract the data.
+{: .callout}

 > ## Selecting columns from our DeskTracker dataset
 > When you receive data it will often contain more columns or variables than you need for your work.
 If you